FASTAptamer/FASTAptamer/README.txt

 RANK and READS (and therefore identical RPM too).
 This label starts at '2' and increments by one for each new sequence that has the same RANK.
 This label is r- eset each time RANK increases.

+Summary report (total reads, unique reads, and execution time) is displayed as STDOUT at program completion unless [-q] is invoked.

+If a CSV output filename is given, then a csv file is output with the columns "rank,sequence,count,cpm,percent".

 --------------------------------------------------------------------------------